 Moments later we were out of the dark, promenading through the park.
 The penetrating sun dried the ground and carried sweet floral scents through the air.
 We were dwarfed like lizards in a terrarium, by the giant bamboo.
 The river came into view again but Bogo’s brother and his boat was nowhere to be found.
 We would walk the rest of the way to the ocean.
 I didn’t mind at all.
 I was hiking through paradise!

 Then there it was – our first peek at the ocean through the trees.
 We would wade across the shallow part of the river to get to the mouth, where is joined with the ocean.
 Then we’d walk back along the beach to Puerto Viejo.

 In the natural world, joy and light heartedness abounds,

 while drama and splendor are an everyday occurrence.

+Yet he has no further desire to travel.
+He enjoys his life in Costa Rica’s Caribbean.
 Bogo works as a carpenter.
 He is a man with little education who speaks no English and lives simply.
 Although our worlds are very far apart, we enjoyed a common understanding of what is important in life.
-When he asked why I left the United States, I told him I was not able to live the kind of life I want to, there.
+When he asked why I left the United States, I told him I have a much better, happier, stress free life here.
 And we agreed that the greatest wealth is found in what money cannot buy.